vsimonovski/frontendious/README.md

 ## Build Setup

-Previously I've used and included yarn as package manager mainly for it's caching performance.
+Previously I've used and included yarn as package manager mainly for its caching performance.

 I've removed it from this README because I've had a problem with runing build command, it throws error regarding webpack source map option, when I install libraries with npm install there is no error thrown, but I had to set version of `webpack-sources` library.
 [More details on this github issue](https://github.com/webpack/webpack/issues/5931)